dilshankarunarathne/docker-notes/README.md

 hello-docker   latest    99546e5fe110   9 minutes ago   172MB
 </code></pre>

-So, we have a repository
+So, we have a repository called `hello-docker`